HVML/PurC/README.md

-Although HVML was originally designed to improve the efficiency of GUI application development, it can actually be used in more general scenarios - HVML can be used as long as the output of the program can be abstracted into one or more tree structures; even we can use HVML like a normal scripting language.
+Although HVML was originally designed to improve the efficiency of GUI application development, it can actually be used in more general scenarios - HVML can be used as long as the output of the program can be abstracted into one or more tree structures; even we can use HVML like a common script language.

 Essentially, HVML is a new-style programming language with a higher level of